Objectives of the service

 This information is derived through a system that implements the following key innovative technical components (Figure 2):

 - Satellite Observation Module: EO (Sentinel-2/Landsat) derived information enables a service that significantly improves existing census data through a modelling approach based on land use information.
 Further, this model provides statistical information about the distribution of the population in their residences.
 With the help of additional spatial data such as land use and degree of sealing of the surfaces, as well as statistical population data over a larger region, a precise, high resolution disaggregation of the population takes place.

 - Regressions are set up using the change in the share of the age group from one point in time to the next as dependent variable in the equation.
 The forecasts are refined using an urban growth model.
 This method is applied to forecast the trends in urbanization and project, which parts of a city or country will emerge to urban built-up areas in the turn of the next years.

-- Provision interface: Data provisioning interface used by both companies linking the production systems with the AgeSpot Customer Access.
+- Provision interface: Data provisioning interface used by both companies linking the production system with the AgeSpot Customer Access.

 Figure 2: High level illustration of the AgeSpot system architecture